For Four Orchestras: Reception

-The AllMusic review by Brian Olewnick awarded the album 1½ stars, stating "the results don't live up to expectations.
+The AllMusic review by Brian Olewnick stated: "the results don't live up to expectations.
 'Composition 82' is written in an extremely dry academic style with little differentiation of its course... the musical material itself sounds routinely dreary and uninspired, as if Braxton was declaring that he too could write music as sterile and vapid as his European contemporaries.
 One might more charitably, however, write this effort off as an interesting experiment that failed; ideas appear herein that would bear far more beautiful fruit in later works".

 Reviewing the rereleased recordings for All About Jazz, Clifford Allen observed "The work moves in cycles based around single chords... there is an affinity for instrumental flurries presenting themselves in relation to a steady and central pulse... one never gets the sense of an overbearing sonic weight.
 Rather, each orchestra operates as a separate but interactive living organism, conducted and arranged in specific relation to the others...
 Braxton's Four Orchestras expand a color field without pushing those colors too far out of the canvas' edges".

 Writing for Point of Departure, Art Lange called the piece "a remarkable, audacious, dazzling, dizzying achievement," and praised its "epic scope."
 In a review of the 2008 reissue, he commented: "While it still requires a serious commitment on the part of the listener, 40 years of Braxton's music have prepared us to hear For Four Orchestras in a new light, and recognize its value in a broader context than was previously possible."

+DownBeat awarded 5 stars.
+Art Lange wrote, "this is a remarkable release, one which gives evidence that Anthony Braxton is at the forefront not only of instrumentalists, but of composers of every classification.
+No longer can he be pigeonholed as a 'jazz composer'.”